Does Closing a Credit Card Hurt Your Credit Score?

 Put Your Card Away

 If you’re considering canceling your credit card because you’re worried about overspending on the card, you also have the option to just take it out of your wallet.
-Depending on your situation, simply placing the card in your sock drawer, for instance, might prevent you from overspending without having to actually close the account.
+Depending on your situation, simply placing the card in your sock drawer, for instance, might prevent you from overspending without you having to actually close the account.

 Recommended: How to Avoid Interest on a Credit Card